 Best remembered for his time with the Minnesota Vikings and New England Patriots, Randy Moss also had less memorable stints with the Oakland Raiders, Tennessee Titans and San Francisco 49ers.
 Nevertheless, in his prime, few could match Moss' ability.
-In addition to seven Pro Bowl selections and the 1998 Offensive Rookie of the Year Award, Randy Moss holds the record for most touchdown receptions in a season (23), and accumulated the third-most receiving yards in NFL history.

 Top Randy Moss Cards of All-Time